Leader-board/St-Andrews/studrescompiler/README.md

 Please let me know if there are bugs - using GitHub or Discord or email.

+**Looking to download Panopto videos?** This may be helpful: https://github.com/tc80/panopto-scraper

 This is a beta: V1.0 Beta 3.
 Some lecture collations can be weird or have incorrect ordering - let me know in that case.